Everything you need to know about being furloughed

 If you’re in redundancy talks with your employer, you could request to be furloughed instead, helping get some money in while you look for a job elsewhere.

 Read our guide to furlough and redundancy for more information.

 As being furloughed means a change in your circumstances, a number of benefits can be affected by the amount you earn.
 The main ones are Universal Credit, Working Tax Credits and Housing Benefit.

 See our Furlough and benefits guide for more information.

 What does furlough mean for my pension?

-There is currently no change to the automatic enrolment rules for Defined Contribution pension schemes, the timescales for contribution payments nor any allowances for a payment holiday.
+There is currently no change to the automatic enrolment rules for defined contribution (DC) pension schemes, the timescales for contribution payments, nor any allowances for a payment holiday.

 Furlough and maternity entitlement

 Furloughed workers planning to take paid parental or adoption leave (on or after 25 April) will be entitled to pay based on their usual earnings rather than a reduced furloughed rate, the government confirmed.